 \subsection{More Visualizations}

-In our main paper, we claim that label propagation via correlation matching helps mining reliable regions and we have verified this through both extensive quantitative and qualitative experiments.
+In our main paper, we claim that proposed label propagation strategies can help mining reliable regions and we have verified this through both extensive quantitative and qualitative experiments.
 Here, we present more qualitative results in \figref{fig:more_pics} to further support our conclusion.